JuliaHEP/UnROOT.jl/README.md

 Alternatively, reading raw data is also possible using the `UnROOT.array(f::ROOTFile, path; raw=true)` method.
-The output can be then reinterpreted using a custom type with the method `UnROOT.splitup(data, offsets, T::Type; skipbytes=0)`.
+The output can be then reinterpreted using a custom type with the method `UnROOT.splitup(data, offsets, T::Type; skipbytes=0, jagged=true)`.
 This provides more fine grain control in case your branch is highly irregular.
 You can then define suitable Julia `type` and `readtype` method for parsing these data.
+Alternatively, you can of course parse the `data` and `offsets` entirely manually.
 Here is it in action, with the help of the `type`s from `custom.jl`, and some data from the KM3NeT experiment:
 ``` julia
 julia> using UnROOT